hp27596/secondpage/README.md

 - If you'd prefer to modify the list of blocked domains, clone this repository, edit the txt file, and then go to `chrome://extensions/` -> Load unpacked -> Choose the repo's folder

-There's also a write up on [my website here](https://thesolofoundernewsletter.com/p/secondpage?utm_source=referral&utm_medium=github_secondpage) if you're interested.
+There's also a full write up with more quotes on [my website here](https://thesolofoundernewsletter.com/p/secondpage?utm_source=referral&utm_medium=github_secondpage) if you're interested.

 I'm a developer-adjacent guy (Read: I know a bit of code and use AI tools to help me make small funny things), so this right here is probably all it is.
 There's not gonna be updates or anything.